Chalk, Kent

-Chalk is a village and since 1935 a former civil parish which adjoins the east of Gravesend, Kent, England.
+Chalk is a village and since 1935 a former civil parish which adjoins the east of Gravesend, in the Gravesham district, in the county of Kent, England.
 As is intuitive, its name comes from the Saxon word cealc meaning a chalkstone.
-In 1931 the parish had a population of 563.

 One layer of the chalk carries flints, stones embedded in the chalk, and these were used in building and in providing the means of fire for muskets.
 The stone is often cut to provide a flat edge as a craft known as flint-knapping.
 The trade was worked in Chalk from the 17th century onwards.
 Gun-flints were produced here in large quantities until the early 19th century.

 Current issues relating to the immediate environment around Chalk include a proposed new Lower Thames Crossing across the nearby estuary marshes, confirmed in 2017.

 History

 Chalk was known to people as early as the 8th century, as a witanagemot (a Saxon meeting) held here is mentioned in the Domesday Book.
 An Iron Age settlement was discovered near St. Mary's Church during the laying of a gas pipeline.
 A large Roman villa was discovered here in 1961.
 Of the farms in the parish, Filborough is the oldest, having historical mention as early as AD 1220.
 At one time it was owned by Henry VIII.
 Two of its manor houses were called West Court and East Court.